-- Scroll down or use filters to find the event you’d like to rewind to
+- Scroll down or use filters to find the event you’d like to restore to

-- Click the ellipsis (three dots) icon, then click Rewind to this point to open the Rewind Site dialog box.
+- Click the ellipsis (three dots) icon, then click Restore to this point to open the Restore Site dialog box.

 - Your site will begin to restore to the specific point in time you have selected.
 At the top of the Activity page, you can follow the progress of the restore.